dumtux/CM4-NAS-MiniPCIE/README.md

 Main purpose of design is to make NAS with more reliable SATA connection comparing to USB-to-SATA converters.
 SATA controllers can be connected through MiniPCIe slot.
 There are variety of cards in market, mainly my intend was to use this for 2 SATA (see picture below).
 This is half size card.
 Cards for 4 SATA with RAID controller also can be connected.

 ![card](https://raw.githubusercontent.com/olvint/CM4-NAS-MiniPCIE/main/PICS/MiniPCIecard.png)

+## Sockets on PCB
+- MiniPCIe slot (designed for hlaf-size cards)
+- HDMI in order to use device as media player
+- Gigabit LAN
+- SD card slot for using CM4’s without eMMC
+- USB A 2.0 socket for connecting periphery like Zigbee.
+- MicroUSB for installing firmware to CM4 and power supply.
+All sockets placed on top edge of PCB for more reliable use and easy design of 3D print case.

+## Differential lines
+*PCB was designed by a newcomer.
+All steps made are listed below.
+This section is very important and risky.
+Mistakes can be made.
+90 R and 100R impedance differential lines are used.Calculations of differential lines are made using JLCPCB internal [calculator](https://cart.jlcpcb.com/impedanceCalculation)*